 Make a timetable

 Choose a topic that not only interests you, but that can also be done in the amount of time you have.
 And remember to leave time to write your report and put together an exhibit.

 Prepare a one page proposal

 When you have decided on a project, carried out some research and trial experiments, it is time to write your one page proposal.
 This helps you to organise your thoughts and also to prepare the proposal for your project.
 The proposal should be no more than 500 words.

 How to Enter

-Entries must be submitted online, in either English or Irish, by 27th of September 2021 at www.btyoungscientist.com

-Your application must include:
+Entries must be submitted online. in either English or Irish, by 2nd of October 2023 at www.btyoungscientist.com Your application must include:

 - Entry Form for Projects

 - Project Details Form

 - Teacher Assessment Form

 - One Page Proposal outlining your project

+- Entry fee €20/£18

 What happens next?

 The selection process

 Your One Page Proposal is considered by a panel of screening judges who carefully review every project.
-You will be told whether your project has qualified or not qualified in late October 2021.
+You will be told whether your project has qualified or not qualified in late October 2023.

 QUALIFIED

-QUERIED
+OUERIED

-NOT QUALIFIED
+NOT OUALIFIED

-Your Project has Four essential elements.
-Your report book, your Project has Four essential elements.
-Your report book, your project diary, a 6 slide PowerPoint presentation and a 3-minute video of your project for the public.
+Your project has four essential elements.
+Your report book, your project diary, a 3-minute video of your project for the BTYSTE portal, and a display board/poster to aid you in explaining your project.

-These will all need to be uploaded in advance and exact dates will be sent to qualified projects.
-Judging will commence the week of the 12th - 14th of January.
-All our Projects will be judged a minimum of 3 times and all Judging will be video Interviews via MS Teams.
-"I think it's a great event for students to develop their confidence and meet other people.
-They all obviously have a love of science and giving them the chance to talk passionately about something they love is so important to them" Tips from the judges The following advice and tips from our panel of judges might make your job a little easier when writing your project. - Start to work on your project as soon as you can.
-Some projects take a lot longer to complete than you thought when you started. - 2 For you to succeed, you have to be interested and involved from the word 'go'. - Don't leave things to chance or guesswork.
+The video should be uploaded by the 15th of December so that it is available on the portal when the exhibition opens, all other documents or resources should be printed and available by 10th January.
+All other requirements and deadlines will be sent directly to qualified projects only.
+All projects will be judged a minimum of 3 times and all Judging will be in-person during the exhibition week.
+The exhibition is on from the 10th - 13th of January.
+"BTYSTE is vital to get students interested in science and teach them what a real scientific investigation is like.
+It was also great for them to have a goal and something to look forward to."
+OUOTE FROM PARTICIPATING TEACHER Tips from the judges The following advice and tips from our esteemed panel of judges might make your job a little easier when writing your project. - Start to work on your project as soon as you can.
+Some projects may take a lot longer to complete than you thought when you started. - For you to succeed, you have to be interested and involved from the word 'go'. - Don't leave things to chance or guesswork.
 Research your project well.
 That way you'll be able to deal comfortably with any queries that come your way, whether from the judges or members of the public. - Keep a detailed Project Diary of your work.
 We all forget things and this may help you answer judging queries at a later date. - Accurate use of scientific methods counts for a lot when judging begins, so take your time and make sure that all your facts and figures are correct.
 Don't be afraid to ask your teacher if you are unsure about something. - The project title should accurately reflect the aims of the project. - Be original.
 Make your project stand out from the crowd by giving good solid reasons for your choice of subject.
 Need some help with your project?